1935 currency reform: Controlling banks

 To Chiang Kai-shek, the root cause of the financial crisis was the disunity in currency and financial issuance.
 Key financial institutions, primarily the Bank of China and the Bank of Communications, controlled by the powerful Jiangsu-Zhejiang financial clique, resisted government directives and refused full cooperation.
-Chiang, alongside Soong Tse-ven and H.H.
+Chiang, alongside Soong Tse-ven (the Governor of the Central Bank of China) and H.H.
 Kung, met in Hankou in February 1935 to discuss the takeover of financial institutions.
 In March, Kung launched a sudden intervention in Shanghai’s banking sector, while Soong replaced Zhang Jia'ao, an advocate for banking independence, as head of the Bank of China.
 By April, the government increased its shareholdings to exert greater control over the Central Bank, Bank of China, and Bank of Communications.
 The Nationalist government then moved to further control smaller financial institutions, known as the "Small Four Banks," including the Commercial Bank of China, Siming Bank, and Industrial Bank of China.
 They replaced bank managers and placed these banks' issuance rights under government supervision.
 That same year, Soong, Du Yuesheng, and Tang Shoumin joined the board of the Shanghai Bankers' Association, taking over leadership from the Jiangsu-Zhejiang clique.
 By 1936, they had secured control over the association’s leading banks, which held the majority of assets among its members, marking the end of Shanghai's financial independence from the government.